Yoast/wordpress-seo/readme.txt

 Enhancements:

+* Adds an Insights tab to the editors which contains the Flesch reading ease score and feedback, (estimated) reading time, and word count.
+Since the Flesch reading ease score has been moved to the insights tab, it is removed from the readability analysis.
 * Changes the `@id` of the main Schema `WebPage` node to be just the permalink for the current page, for interoperability with other plugins.
 * Changes the logic of the Schema generation to prefer featured image and in-content images instead of OpenGraph and Twitter images.
 * Uses the site logo set in the customizer as the logo in our Schema `Organization` output when a site has not set a logo in the Yoast SEO settings.
-* Adds an Insights tab to the editors which contains the Flesch reading ease score and feedback, (estimated) reading time, and word count.
-Since the Flesch reading ease score has been moved to the insights tab, it is removed from the readability analysis.
 * Improves the author meta tag to be displayed only on posts.
 * Adds a `wpseo_meta_author` hook to filter the content of the author meta tag.
 * Improves sentence recognition for German by disregarding ordinal numbers as potential sentence boundaries.
 * Adds canonical HTTP headers from RSS feeds to their parent URLs (for instance your homepage, or specific categories or tags), so the feeds themselves don't show up in search results.
 * Makes sure the `link` tag in the RSS feeds' `channel` section links to the most specific URL possible (for instance the category or tag the RSS feed is for) instead of the homepage.
 * Makes sure the title separator chosen in Yoast SEO is used for RSS feed titles too.
-* Updates the Yoast SEO logo.

 Bugfixes: